Introduction to Income Taxes for Ride-Sharing Drivers

-- Receipts, bills and statements for all tax deductible expenses
+- Receipts, bills, and statements for all tax-deductible expenses

 - Your total vehicle mileage driven for the year – Odometer reading from the beginning of the year and at the end of the year

-- Kilometers driven for business and personal
+- Kilometres were driven for business and personal

 - Your Social Insurance Number (SIN)